BashMocha/multithreaded-tcp-ip-chat-server/README.md

 Where students are able to join a server within the same port that the server uses, send texts to each other, ask/answer questions, and send/receive files.

 # Features
-- The whole implementation runs under TCP/IP protocol.
+- The whole implementation runs under TCP/IP protocol and on `localhost`.
 - Server supports multi-clients up to 30.
 This can be modified via `MAX_CLIENT_NUM` in `util.h`.
 - Server supports database functionality with SQLite3.
 Check out the [Prerequisities](#prerequisities).
 - Server takes time for timeout.
 During the inactivity of 10 minutes, the server shuts itself.
 This can be modified via `TIMEOUT` in `util.h`.